safeliquids/map-is-done/docs/config_file_format.md

 Required fields are `"world"` which is a path to the world to be modified, `"output_directory"` which is a path to a directory where the result of the modifications is placed, and `"actions"`, a list of objects, each describing a modification to the supplied world.
+All referenced filesystem paths should be absolute or relative to the current working directory (where the script is run from.)

 ## Actions
 The list may contain any number of actions, and may even be